- Residents’ views on how the benefits of the scheme compare against the disbenefits

 The remaining Quieter Neighbourhood measures (Phase 2) are currently in development.
 At this time there is no funding available for delivery of Phase 2.
 However, the Council continue to actively pursue opportunities to secure funding to deliver this scheme.
 In addition, by gathering your views at this stage, we will be in a stronger position to progress delivery of the final designs, when funding does become available.

 Origin and Destination surveys have been carried out across the Connaught Gardens Quieter Neighbourhood area.
 These surveys use number plate recognition cameras to detect vehicle entering and exiting the area.
 This allows us to assess the number of vehicles passing through the area and their entry and exit points.
-This information is being used to develop the proposed scheme, exploring measures to prevent the rat-running highlighted in the surveys.
+This information is being used to develop the proposed scheme, exploring measures to prevent the cut-through traffic highlighted in the surveys.
 Our approach needs to consider the whole area, to avoid addressing a problem on one residential street that is then transferred to a similar residential road.

 What is a modal filter?